Discover what PESTLE means, and use our PESTLE analysis template and example to understand the external influences on your organisation

 - Identify appropriate sources of information.

-- Gather the information - it is useful to use a template as the basis for exploring the factors and recording the information.
-An example of such a practical and ready-to-use template created to accompany this factsheet is on the RapidBI website.
+- Gather the information - it's useful to use a template as the basis for exploring the factors and recording the information.
+See our practical and ready-to-use template below.

 - Plot the findings.